-The trouble with Mrs Montgomery Hurst
+The Trouble With Mrs Montgomery Hurst

 1841.
 Mr Montgomery Hurst of Radcliffe Park is getting married.
 To the great consternation of the county of Wickenshire, he is not marrying the daughter of an earl, but an impoverished widow with three children, whom nobody has ever heard of.
 Society is both appalled and intrigued.
 Nobody is more curious than Mr Ashpoint, a wealthy local brewer, who had hoped Mr Hurst might choose his daughter, Amelia, as his bride.
 Only, Amelia has no interest in marrying Mr Hurst – or indeed in marrying at all.
 Mr Hurst’s marriage kicks off a series of events, as it becomes clear his business is everyone’s but his own.